[Note: This post has been updated (1) as of 2:26 AM Eastern on 18 Aug. See below.]

 I provide this information not to wow you, but to assure you I'm hardly one to pooh-pooh or sell short recorded performances.
 I love them.
 Nay, I cherish them, and couldn't imagine life without them.
 Lots of them.

-But experiencing a recorded performance is a musical experience quite different from the musical experience of a live concert.
+But experiencing a recorded performance is an experience quite different from the experience of a live concert.
 And by that, I don't mean merely that playing back a recorded performance in a home environment can't equal the acoustic experience of a performance in a concert hall, even given a superbly recorded performance, superb reproduction equipment, and the most elaborately and carefully prepared listening environment.
 I mean the two experiences are two different musical experiences, exclusive even of the shared communal experience of a live concert which I here disregard entirely for purposes of simplicity, and to maintain focus on a more central aspect of the question.
 One hears music differently in a live performance, and that hearing simply cannot be experienced via a reproduction no matter how good the reproduction may be in both recording and playback.

 Many audiophiles who are also experienced concertgoers will dispute that claim (I, for instance, used to be one of them), but there's a largely unrecognized (or willfully unacknowledged) psycho-acoustic phenomenon at work in this business.
 Experienced, long-time concertgoers unconsciously "graft" the experience of a live hearing of the music onto the experience of the hearing of it via a reproduction, and imagine they're hearing and experiencing the music via the reproduction just as they hear and experience it in live performance.